jorgecasas/php-ml/docs/machine-learning/regression/least-squares.md

 ### Multiple Linear Regression

 The term multiple attached to linear regression means that there are two or more sample parameters used to predict target.
-For example you can use: mileage and production year to predict price of a car.
+For example you can use: mileage and production year to predict the price of a car.

 ```
 $samples = [[73676, 1996], [77006, 1998], [10565, 2000], [146088, 1995], [15000, 2001], [65940, 2000], [9300, 2000], [93739, 1996], [153260, 1994], [17764, 2002], [57000, 1998], [15000, 2000]];